 - 5.2.1 Value for money involves obtaining goods, works or services for the Council that best meet the end user's needs at the lowest whole of life cost with an acceptable contractual risk. - 5.2.2 This is not restricted to price alone. - 5.2.3 An assessment of value for money must include, where possible, consideration of fitness for purpose, fair market prices, local economic development and whole of life costs.
-'Whole of life' includes purchase price, cost of spares, running costs, post-delivery support, effective warranties, cost of replacement, installation costs and disposal costs.

-5.3 Probity, Ethical Behaviour and Fair Dealing

-- 5.3.1 Council will not use or disclose information that confers unfair advantage, financial benefit or detriment on a supplier. - 5.3.2 Officers engaged in purchasing should at all times undertake their duties in a professional, ethical, honest and impartial manner, act responsibly and exercise sound judgment by observing the highest standards of integrity and professional conduct
+'Whole of life' includes purchase price, cost of spares, running costs, post-delivery support, effective warranties, cost of replacement, installation costs and disposal costs. - 5.2.4 Assessment and determination of Value for Money shall also consider sustainability i.e. procurement that has the most positive environmental, social and economic impact on a whole life basis, refer to Procurement Principle 5.6. - 5.3 Probity, Ethical Behaviour and Fair Dealing - 5.3.1 Council will not use or disclose information that confers unfair advantage, financial benefit or detriment on a supplier. - 5.3.2 Officers engaged in purchasing should always undertake their duties in a professional, ethical, honest and impartial manner, act responsibly and exercise sound judgment by observing the highest standards of integrity and professional conduct.